ottozastrow/indexAnyFrontend/standlet/docs/docs/market surveillance/Article 95 - Procedure for dealing with devices presenting an unacceptable risk to health and safety.md

    <p class="norm">6.&nbsp;&nbsp;Member&nbsp;States other than the
-Member&nbsp;State initiating the procedure shall, without delay, inform the Commission and the other Member&nbsp;States, by means of the electronic system referred to in Article&nbsp;100, of any additional relevant information at their disposal relating to the non-compliance of the device concerned and of any measures adopted by them in relation to the device concerned.</p>
+Member&nbsp;State initiating the procedure shall, without delay, inform the Commission and the other Member&nbsp;States, by means of the electronic system referred to in [[[[Article&nbsp;100](../market surveillanceArticle 100 - Electronic system on market surveillance.md)](../market surveillanceArticle 100 - Electronic system on market surveillance.md)](../market surveillanceArticle 100 - Electronic system on market surveillance.md)](../market surveillanceArticle 100 - Electronic system on market surveillance.md), of any additional relevant information at their disposal relating to the non-compliance of the device concerned and of any measures adopted by them in relation to the device concerned.</p>
    <p class="norm">In the event of disagreement with the notified
-national measure, they shall, without delay, inform the Commission and the other Member&nbsp;States of their objections, by means of the electronic system referred to in Article&nbsp;100.</p>
+national measure, they shall, without delay, inform the Commission and the other Member&nbsp;States of their objections, by means of the electronic system referred to in [[[[Article&nbsp;100](../market surveillanceArticle 100 - Electronic system on market surveillance.md)](../market surveillanceArticle 100 - Electronic system on market surveillance.md)](../market surveillanceArticle 100 - Electronic system on market surveillance.md)](../market surveillanceArticle 100 - Electronic system on market surveillance.md).</p>
    <p class="norm">7.&nbsp;&nbsp;Where, within two months of receipt of
 the notification referred to in paragraph&nbsp;4, no objection has been raised by either a Member&nbsp;State or the Commission in respect of any